Two questions: –

 Company boards, owners and managers need to ‘walk the talk’ and demonstrate that their D&I policies are supported by practice to which all workers employed by the company can access and subscribe.
 The aspiration to have a diverse workforce across all sectors remains questionable without organisations being more robust in their actions and evaluating those actions.

 It is a quick, clear & simple D&I benchmarking tool, and, it is an open access tool.
-It is free.

 This maturity model will help you assess your current status as the first step in building your organisation’s performance.

 This could help you develop your capabilities to build a skilled, diverse and engaged workforce that is highly effective in meeting the different needs of your customers and local communities

 This is not the first time this quote has been used but it is worth repeating:-

 Diversity is like being given an invite to the dinner,